Skip navigation

 Cat Carrier

-You'll need to use a cat carrier to restrain your kitty in the car.
-This will help keep them safe during the ride especially if you hit an unexpected bump, make a sharp turn, or get in a fender bender.
+You'll need a cat carrier to restrain your kitty in the car and help keep them safe during the ride, especially if you hit an unexpected bump, make a sharp turn, or get in a fender bender.
 If they're in a carrier, they'll also be less likely to distract the driver, which could cause an accident.

 If your cat is new to a carrier, you can leave it out in your house so they can get used to it gradually.
 Put a few treats or feed your cat a meal in the carrier to entice them to go inside and associate it with something good.
 You can also place a blanket or towel at the bottom to make them more comfortable.